 Hacks To Holi-Proof Your Skin and Hair This Season

-While you soak in the carnival of colours and food, don’t forget to Holi-proof your precious skin and hair; or deal with allergies, breakouts and irritations over the long weekend.
+While you soak in the carnival of colours and food, with precautions of course, don’t forget to Holi-proof your precious skin and hair; or deal with allergies, breakouts and irritations over the long weekend.

-Follow our Holi-grail of flawless skin during the riot of colours, and repeat after me : ‘I will paint the town red, not my skin.’
+Follow our Holi-grail of flawless skin during the riot of colours.

 1. Face the Colours